Our CEO Mom Cruise Planners Scentsy Izigg Work at Home Just Between Friends Flex Jobs Social Media Job

 Tell us a little bit about yourself and your entrepreneurial journey.

-I’m the Community Manager for ProBlogger, and work as Community Manager for several brands such as Country Time Lemonade, with a company called Kinetic Fin.
+I was the Community Manager for ProBlogger, Darren Rowse, and I’ve worked as the Community Manager for several brands such as Country Time Lemonade, with a company called Kinetic Fin.

-I’ve got a really long backstory, but basically it boils down to my going to college to become a zookeeper, working in a zoo, and 9/11 making my whole life as I knew it screech to a halt.
-Then starting over.
-I moved back home, worked about 298471 different jobs, and decided that it was time to seek something with the internet, since web design was a hobby of mine and I’d been blogging since before they called it that.
+I’ve got a really long backstory, but basically, it boils down to my going to college to become a zookeeper, working in a zoo, and 9/11 making my whole life as I knew it come to a screeching to a halt.
+I then started over.
+I moved back home, worked about 298,471 different jobs, and decided that it was time to seek out something on the internet since web design was a hobby of mine and I’d been blogging since before they called it that.

-I went to work for a few SEO companies, when the owner of my last one told me to go out on my own because I’d fare better that way.
-Didn’t know at the time if that was a compliment or not, but chose to take it as such.
+I went to work for a few SEO companies when the owner of my last one told me to go out on my own because I’d fare better that way.
+I didn’t know at the time if that was a compliment or not but chose to take it as such.
 The rest, they say, is history.

 How did you fund your business?

-My business started with my home office and computer and that’s about it.
-I spent less than $50 to make business cards and just started shoving them in the hands of people I met.
+My business started with my home office, and computer and that’s about it.
+I spent less than $50 to make business cards and just started shoving them into the hands of people I met.

-How many hours do you work a week and how much is spent is your home office?
+How many hours do you work a week and how much is spent in your home office?

 How would you rate your success?